On the standard $L$-function for $GSp_{2n} \times GL_1$ and algebraicity of symmetric fourth $L$-values for $GL_2$: Preliminaries

 We fix a Haar measure on $\Sp_{2n}(\R)$, as follows.
 Let $\H_n$ be the Siegel upper half space of degree $n$, consisting of all complex, symmetric $n\times n$ matrices $X+iY$ with $X,Y$ real and $Y$ positive definite.
 The group $\Sp_{2n}(\R)$ acts transitively on $\H_n$ in the usual way.
 The stabilizer of the point $I:=i1_n\in\H_n$ is the maximal compact subgroup $K=\Sp_{2n}(\R)\cap{\rm O}(2n)\cong U(n)$.
 We transfer the classical $\Sp_{2n}(\R)$-invariant measure on $\H_n$ to a left-invariant measure on $\Sp_{2n}(\R)/K$.
 We also fix a Haar measure on $K$ so that $K$ has volume $1$.
 The measures on $\Sp_{2n}(\R)/K$ and $K$ define a unique Haar measure on $\Sp_{2n}(\R)$.
 Let $F$ be a measurable function on $\Sp_{2n}(\R)$ that is right $K$-invariant.
 Let $f$ be the corresponding function on $\H_n$, i.e., $F(g)=f(gI)$.
 Then, by these definitions,

 We shall always use the Haar measure on $\Sp_{2n}(\R)$ characterized by the property \eqref{Ghaarpropeq1}.

 Haar measures on $\Sp_{2n}(F)$, where $F$ is a non-archimedean field with ring of integers $\OF$, will be fixed by requiring that the open-compact subgroup $\Sp_{2n}(\OF)$ has volume $1$.
 The Haar measure on an adelic group $\Sp_{2n}(\A)$ will always be taken to be the product measure of all the local measures.
-(At the complex places, the precise choice of measure will be irrelevant for this work, so one can make an arbitrary choice.)